The Green Hornet | 2011

 Reid and Scanlon meet up at since-closed Japanese restaurant Gonpachi, which stood at 134 North La Cienega Boulevard in Beverly Hills.
 The Japanese chain spent millions importing 300-year-old wooden houses to transform the old Ed Debevic's into its first American outpost – but to no avail, it seems.
 It was a Gonpachi restaurant in Japan, by the way, which inspired the ‘Crazy 88’ scene in Kill Bill Vol 1.

 The furious road chase starts out on the real streets of LA, but soon switches to the quarter-mile long parking structure atop the currently closed Hawthorne Plaza, 12124 Hawthorne Boulevard, Hawthorne, south Los Angeles.
 A stretch of K-rail cleverly turned the Mall’s roof into a stretch of easily controlled freeway without the need to hold up traffic for the elaborate stunts.
-You can see the Mall itself in Steven Spielberg’s Minority Report and also in Ivan Reitman’s Evolution.
+You can see the Mall itself in Steven Spielberg’s Minority Report, in David Fincher's Gone Girl and also in Ivan Reitman’s Evolution.
+As of 2016, there are plans finally to demolish the empty mall.

 The chase ends in the print room of the LA Times, 202 West 1st Street at Spring Street, downtown (which was unsurprisingly recreated digitally for the shot where Black Beauty actually crashes through the printing press).